About This Chapter

 17. Centriole: Definition, Structure & Function

-This lesson is about centrioles, an important part of cells.
-This lesson will cover what a centriole is, what its role is in different cells, and what it's made of.
+This lesson is about centrioles, which are an important part of cells.
+We will learn about what a centriole is, what it's made of, and what its role is in different cells.

 18. Depolarization: Definition & Concept